solomonxie/issues_blog/solomonxie/issues_blog/markdown/issue-49.md

 `Convergence test` are a set of tests to determine wether the series **CONVERGENT** or **DIVERGENT**.
 It includes:
-- Divergent Test: Only to test if the series is divergent.
+- `Divergent Test`: Only to test if the series is divergent.
-- Integral Test: To test the series convergent or divergent.
+- `Integral Test`: To test the series convergent or divergent.

 ## `Divergent Test`